martin3141/spant/paper/paper.md

 format.

-If you want to cite a software repository URL (e.g. something on GitHub without a preferred citation) then you can do it with the example BibTeX entry below for @fidgit.
+If you want to cite a software repository URL (e.g. something on GitHub without a preferred citation) then you can do it with the example BibTeX entry below for.

 For a quick reference, the following citation commands can be used:
 - `@author:2001`  ->  "Author et al. (2001)"